License Plates & Placards in CaliforniaCompare Car Insurance Quotes in 3 Steps

 - You must display your plates on the front and back of your car (motorcycles receive only one plate)

 - If you sell your vehicle the plates remain with the vehicle.
-However, if you own specialty plates and want to retain them for a different vehicle you must notify the DMV by completing either a Special Interest License Plate Application or a Special License Plate Application.
+However, if you own specialty plates and want to retain them for a different vehicle you must notify the DMV by completing a Special Interest License Plate Application (Form REG 17).

 - You do not have to return your plates if you move out of California.

-From the moment the California Department of Motor Vehicles launched vanity plates in 1970, they've been a hit.
+From the moment the California Department of Motor Vehicles launched vanity plates, they've been a hit.
 Before that, all California license plates were blue with yellow lettering―not exactly enough to satisfy everyone's tastes.

 Now, not only can you order personalized license plates (vanity plates), you can even order them with specialized art or images related to your interests.
 Personalized and specialized license plates have an initial ordering cost, plus an added renewal cost on top of your normal vehicle registration fees.